dsgelab/kela-kanta-reliability/README.md

 ## SCRIPTS

-every official code used for the analysis is inside the */script* folder. every dataset used or created is in the */data* folder (not available on GitHub) every plot created for the analysis is in the */plot* folder (not available on GitHub)

 **PRE-PROCESSING**
 - *filter_kela_purchase.R*, *filter_kanta_prescription.R* and *filter_kanta_delivery.R* are used to filter for statins the original yearly datasets
 - *data_joiner.R* is responsible for joining single datasets from year 2014 to 2020, as output it produce the 3 completely filtered datasets: *joined_statins_purchases.rds*,   *joined_statins_prescriptions.rds* and *joined_statins_deliveries.rds*